tari-project/ledger/README.md

 try to do a manual install:
 - In some cases the `cargo ledger build` action will invalidate `app_nanosplus.json` by setting the first line to `"apiLevel": "0",` - ensure it is set to `"apiLevel": "1",`
-- Manually delete if installed with `ledgerctl delete Tari`
+- Manually delete if installed with `ledgerctl delete "Tari Ledger Demo"`
 - Manually install with `ledgerctl install app_nanosplus.json`

 ### Running the test code `desktop`

-Start the `Tari` application on the Ledger by navigating to the app and pressing both buttons.
+Start the `Tari Ledger Demo` application on the Ledger by navigating to the app and pressing both buttons.
 You should see `Tari test app` displayed on the screen.

 **Note:** Do not press any more buttons!